Keeping Property Accounting Records

 Definitions

-Records - Records are official and trustworthy documents used for accountability and transparency.
+Official and trustworthy documents used for accountability and transparency.
 Requirements for retaining records are mandated by federal and state laws and regulations.
 Property accounting records consist of documentation related to tracking the cost, use, depreciation, location, and disposal of real assets, fixed assets, and intangibles such as software and intellectual property.

-Temporary Documents - Temporary documents are transitory and not records or working documents.
+Temporary documents are transitory and not records or working documents.
 Examples include drafts, reference materials, and routine correspondence.

 UAFR Responsibilities